8 Best Free Online JSON Validators in 2026 (No Signup Required)

 The interface is straightforward: paste your JSON, click "Validate JSON," and see the result.
 Errors include line numbers and descriptions.
 There's also an option to validate against popular JSON Schema versions (Draft 4, 6, or 7) if you have a schema to check against.

-What I appreciate about FreeFormatter is that it explicitly states that all processing happens client side in your browser.
+One reassuring detail about FreeFormatter is that it explicitly states all processing happens client side in your browser.
 For people who are cautious about pasting data into online tools, that transparency is reassuring.

 Best for: Privacy conscious users who want confirmation that their data stays in the browser.